Medical Marijuana, Inc. portfolio company HempMeds® revealed this week that its popular RSHO-X™ CBD oil has been approved for patients in Argentina.

-“As a company of firsts, we’re proud to offer the first THC-free CBD product in Argentina,” said Medical Marijuana, Inc. CEO Dr. Stuart Titus.
+“As a company of firsts, we’re proud to offer the first CBD product in Argentina with no detectable levels of THC,” said Medical Marijuana, Inc. CEO Dr. Stuart Titus.
 “In recent years, our company has been a leader in providing several Latin American countries with access to CBD and we’re happy to add this very important country to our roster.”

 Entry into Argentina Market

 Lawmakers in Argentina first legalized CBD oil for the treatment of serious medical conditions when the country’s Senate approved their medical cannabis law on Wednesday, March 29, 2017.

 However, the process started in 2015 when nearly 150 Argentine families petitioned Congress to hear their pleas for the legalization of medical cannabis.
 Their heartfelt calls for access to CBD motivated Argentina’s lawmakers to create the framework for a medical cannabis program for patients in the country.

 Under 2017’s law, CBD products must be prescribed by a licensed physician.
 A patient is allowed to import as much as a six-month’s supply.
 RSHO-X™ is currently only available for patients with refractory epilepsy, but more conditions are expected to follow suit.

 Patients looking to access CBD products in Argentina must register with the Ministry of Health.
 The government has said it will guarantee free access to CBD oil for all patients who are approved for CBD as a medication.